hashintel/hash/packages/engine/README.md

 ### Simulation Inputs

 > **WIP** - This section is a work-in-progress.
 More in-depth documentation is in the works for describing all input formats and options, and expected project structure.
-For now, it's recommended that you create your simulations within [hCore] and use the "Export Project" functionality.
+For now, we recommend that you create your simulations within [hCore] and use the "Export Project" functionality.

 #### Behavior keys